 We are in transition to planning our school curriculum based on the Core Knowledge Sequence, developed by Professor ED Hirsch’s Core Knowledge Foundation for elementary schools in the United States, but adapted for English primaries.
 This curriculum was first introduced in the UK by the charity Civitas and you can find out more about it here.
 The idea behind it is that all children should complete their primary education with a storehouse of general knowledge, along with the self-confidence and skills to use it.
 The Core Knowledge Curriculum at our school will prepare our pupils for moving on to our secondary school and for leading their lives as citizens in modern Britain.

-The Core Knowledge Curriculum comprises: science, visual arts, history, geography and music which are in the National Curriculum.
+The Core Knowledge Curriculum comprises: English, maths, science, history, geography, visual arts and music which are in the National Curriculum.

 As a Catholic school our provision for Religious Education is through 'God Matters' - the RE scheme set by the Diocese of Portsmouth.
 We are adapting knowledge-led learning into our RE syllabus.